Pinaleño Mountains: Potential threats from global climate change

 Because they are a fragile eco-system, even small climate changes can have a profound effect.
 With potentially larger climate changes underway, the ecology of the Pinaleños could be threatened.
 This is the interpretation of the Forest Service.
 In particular some view the fires of 2004 as an event possibly driven in part by global warming.
 The agency states that "global climate change and drought are helping to poise the Pinaleños for epidemic insect or disease outbreaks and catastrophic, stand-replacing fires.
 Indeed, both of these events have taken place in recent years.
 The flora and fauna have not evolved to tolerate these new conditions or catastrophic events, so there is a need to use silvicultural management and prescribed burning to begin to restore the natural balance in the remaining forests and woodlands."

 Mount Graham Observatory

 Sitting atop the highest mountain in the Pinaleños is Mount Graham International Observatory (MGIO), a division of the Steward Observatory primarily maintained by the University of Arizona.
 The observatory is home to some of the most sophisticated astronomical instruments and telescopes in the world.

-Home of world's most advanced telescope

-Upon completion (fall 2006) the Large Binocular Telescope (LBT) will peer deeper into space than ever before, and with ten times the clarity of the Hubble Space Telescope.
-With unparalleled observational capability, astronomers will be able to view planets in distant solar systems, and detect and measure objects dating back to the beginning of time (14 billion years ago).
-The LBT is already partially operational.